2020s commodities boom: Lithium

 The price of lithium carbonate started to rise in 2021 after slumping in 2020 and peaked in early 2022 close to $80,000 per ton.
 Demand for electric vehicles around the world is the primary cause for the price rise.
 In 2021, electric vehicle sales doubled to 6.6 million from 2020.

+Lithium prices spiked in August 2025 following news that the Chinese lithium mine Jianxiawo would close.